radicle-dev/radicle.xyz/_guides/seeder.md

 Broadly, there are two options for the default policy.

-### An *open* seeding policy
+### A *permissive* seeding policy

-An open policy seed is said to be *fully-replicating*, meaning your seed will try to have a fully copy of all repository data available on the network.
+A permissive or "open" policy is said to be *fully-replicating*, meaning your seed will try to have a fully copy of all repository data available on the network.

 An example of a node with this policy is `seed.radicle.garden`, a node operated by the Radicle team, for the Radicle community.